termux/termux-apt-repo/README.md

 3. Creating a zip or tar file and unpacking it at a web server.
 4. Any other creative way.

+It can also be published using e.g. [GitHub pages](https://pages.github.com/).

 Accessing the repository
 ------------------------
 With the created `<apt-repository-directory>` available at `$REPO_URL`, users can access repo by creating a file: